 Approximately 130 young people leave foster care each year without many permanent family connections.
 The Open Table is a national faith-based model being used in Cuyahoga County by churches, non-profits, and business people to create a family of support around young people who didn’t grow up with their family.

 Six to eight volunteers commit to one young person for one year.
 During weekly meetings they help the young person create, organize and achieve his/her life goals.
 Table members use their networks, connections, skills and life experiences to help broaden opportunities for young people who didn’t necessarily receive the guidance they needed as they were growing up.
 The table is a non-judgmental space where people come together to support and encourage the young person to pursue his/her dreams.
 At the end of the year, the table continues with supportive friendships and ends the isolation that all too often comes with growing up in foster care.

-Thomas Pristow, the Director of the Dept. of Health an Human Services in Cuyahoga County has said, “Open Table has the depth and breadth to be the single most contributing factor in changing the life of our youth in a positive, healthy and supported way.
+Thomas Pristow, former Director of the Dept. of Health an Human Services in Cuyahoga County has said, “Open Table has the depth and breadth to be the single most contributing factor in changing the life of our youth in a positive, healthy and supported way.
 It has by far the most potential in the multitude of services we offer to be the most impactful in the lives of our youth.”

 Current statistics for Cleveland:

 Open Table Initiative for Cleveland began informally in 2014.
 Since that time we have launched 14 tables.
 The YWCA of Greater Cleveland became one of two non-profits to help launch tables and lead the way in the community.
 YWCA currently has 12 tables.